Jsamuda25/Whisper/README.md

 # Network Security Monitoring System

-This project is a lightweight network security monitoring system built with Python, utilizing Scapy for packet sniffing, a custom Intrusion Detection System (IDS), and a Flask dashboard for real-time monitoring of network activities and security alerts.
+This project is a lightweight network security monitoring system built with Python, utilizing Scapy for packet sniffing, a custom Intrusion Detection System, and a Flask dashboard for real-time monitoring of network activities and security alerts.

 ## Features